stfc-aeg/LiveX/docs/LiveX_Sequencer.md

 # Furnace Components (PIDA/B, ASPC, Gradient, Motors)

-There are four components, but as of February 2025 the motors are not used, pending future development.
-The components are accessed as part of the furnace sequencer context.
+There are three components and these are accessed as part of the furnace sequencer context.
 All of these functions contain a ‘register_modbus_client’ and ‘_get_parameters’ function, which are used in initialisation and are not useful for any sequencer activities.

 ### PID